Check out these seven frightening stats:

 A 2007 study by Orly Lazarov, PhD found that physical and mental stimulation decrease hallmark Alzheimer’s pathologies and instead increase communication between cells and spur new nerve cell growth.

-Not only can loneliness contribute to the decline of your brain activity, it can be a dramatically terrible thing for your overall health.
+Not only can loneliness contribute to the decline of your brain activity, but it can also be a dramatically terrible thing for your overall health.

 Experts warn: loneliness is deadlier than obesity and should be considered a public health risk.